St Abbs Lifeboat Station: Bronze Medal awarded to Darren Crowe

-On 6 June 2011, a man fishing at the foot of the cliffs at St Abb's Head slipped and fell into the water.
-An experience Fireman, with open-water training, he considered himself a strong swimmer, but was helpless against being washed into Ty's Tunnel and battered against the rocks.
-The Lifeboat Operations Manager Alistair Crowe knew that in the conditions, he wouldn't get out unaided.
+On 6 June 2011, a man fishing at the foot of the cliffs at St Abb's Head slipped and fell into the water and was washed into Ty's Tunnel.
 Lifeboat Helm Darren Crowe volunteered to swim into the cave, in dangerous and violent conditions, attached to a line.
 Both men were then pulled from the cave.
-Darren Alexander Crowe was awarded the RNLI Bronze Medal for gallantry and the St Andrews Award for bravery.
+Crowe was awarded the RNLI Bronze Medal for gallantry and the St Andrews Award for bravery.